Rishabh001pawar/TechnoVate---A-Smarter-Way-to-Read-the-Web/README.md

 # TechnoVate - A Smarter Way to Read the Web

-TechnoVate is a Chrome extension designed to enhance online readability by simplifying text on web pages according to user preferences.
-It offers four modes: **Current (original text), Simple, Simpler, and Simplest**, allowing users to choose the level of simplification they prefer.
-Additionally, the extension features an AI-powered chatbot that helps users understand content by answering questions about the page.
+TechnoVate is a Chrome extension designed to enhance online readability by simplifying text on web pages according to user preferences.Additionally, the extension features an AI-powered chatbot that helps users understand content by answering questions about the page.

 ---